nisanthchunduru/vscode-copy-filepath-with-line-number/README.md

 VSCode extension to copy the current file's full path along with the current line number

-The extension is useful for giving rspec (or a different test runner) the current file's full path along with the current line number
+The extension is very useful for giving rspec (or a different unit test runner) the current file's full path along with the current line number

 <img width="1624" alt="Screenshot 2022-11-25 at 1 58 36 AM" src="https://user-images.githubusercontent.com/1789832/203859512-f357cabf-a85c-4c34-b0b7-6b79e62f0fb7.png">